pivotal-topher-bullock/concourse-workshop/labs/02-git-resource.md

     uri: https://github.com/pivotal-topher-bullock/concourse-workshop
 ```

-You'll notice we can specify a `type` some `source:` params for a resource
+You'll notice we can specify a `type` some `source:` keys for a resource.
+The `params`
+allow further configuration of resource, and the configuration available depends on
+the `type`.
+See [resource types](http://concourse.ci/resource-types.html) for more
+options.

-Modify the plan of the "hello-world" job in the jobs section of the file to add a new step that will `get` the git repository:
+Modify the plan of the `hello-world` job in the jobs section of the file to add a
+new step that will `get` the git repository:

 ```yaml
 jobs: